alkhrom/Git-demo2/index.md

 ## UTF-8 versus UTF-16 Matrix
-There is pretty much to say why UTF-8 seems, and actually is, more preferable to UTF-16 whenever it comes to quick
+There is pretty much to say why UTF-8 seems, and actually is, more preferable to UTF-16 whenever it comes to quick efficient communications in most European languages:

 # Going Deeper Down The Unicode